 A Note From The Herbalist...

-Mate is most commonly consumed as a coffee substitute and enjoyed by many people around the world.
-My favorite is making a strong cup of Matcha Alternatives' Roasty Toasty Mate and adding cinnamon, steamed milk and maple syrup.
-What are your favorite recipes?
-Any top tips?
+Mate is most commonly consumed as a coffee substitute, and is enjoyed by many people around the world.
+My favorite is making a strong cup of our Roasty Toasty Mate and adding cinnamon, steamed milk and maple syrup.
+Try our Yerba Mate Recipes here!

-And of course...
 All of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
 If you, the reader, has a health or medical concern, please consult your healthcare professional.
 The information found here is not meant to diagnose, treat, prescribe or cure and has not been evaluated by the FDA.
-The information here is for educational use only.
+This information is for educational purposes only.

 Natural Medicines.
 (2019, June 27).
 Yerba Mate [Monograph].
 Natural Standard Professional Monograph.
 Retrieved from: https://naturalmedicines.therapeuticresearch.com/databases/food,-herbs-supplements/professional.aspx?productid=828